 Your basis for commencing the pipe installation is not dependent on the completion of a scope of work, which is what you want.
 What if the excavation crew is not very productive, so after 4-days of excavation they have not made enough space for the pipe fitters to work at installing the piping?
 It is better to say once the excavators have completed a known scope of work, say the excavation of 100-ft of trench, then the pipe fitters may commence installing the piping.
 In this case excavate 100-ft of trench is the predecessor and the successors in parallel are excavate remaining 75-ft length of trench and install piping.

-Lags do work well when they describe an absolute.
+Lags can work well.
 The commonly used ‘concrete cure’ lag works well in a schedule because concrete takes a known amount of time to cure; and it is implemented after the completion of the pour concrete activity, a completed known scope of work.
 The concrete installation is a Finish-to-Start relationship with a positive lag.
 Again, it works well because the lag and successor activity are dependent on the completion of a known scope of work.

 The Finish-to-Finish relationship with a positive lag also works well, because the lag and successor activity are dependent on the completion of a known scope of work.
 So create your schedule in such a way that your successor activity is linked to a completed known scope of work.
 Not the future estimated completion of a scope of work, but a completed scope of work.